PatelMaaz2004/EDA-and-Data-Visualization-on-NETFLIX-dataset./README.md

 * Visualized key trends using Matplotlib and Seaborn

-📊 Visual Insights
+📊 Results & Insights:
-1️⃣ Content Added Over the Years
+🕒 Content Growth Over Time
-📈 Observation: Netflix has rapidly expanded its library since 2015, showing a steep rise in new titles.

-2️⃣ Month-wise Content Addition
-📊 Observation: July had the highest content additions, while February had the least — suggesting more releases mid-year.
+* Netflix has shown remarkable content growth, especially between 2015 and 2020.
+* This period represents Netflix’s major global expansion phase, where the number of titles added increased steadily every year.

-3️⃣ Type of Content (Movies vs TV Shows)
+🎬 Type of Content
-🎥 Observation: Movies dominate Netflix’s catalog, but TV shows have been growing steadily.

-4️⃣ Top Genres
+* The majority of titles on Netflix are Movies, while TV Shows have also increased in recent years.
+* This shows Netflix’s balanced strategy — keeping its strong movie base while expanding into binge-worthy TV series.

+🌍 Country Distribution
+* The United States dominates in terms of content production, but a notable rise in international titles highlights Netflix’s effort to globalize its catalog.

+🎭 Genre Insights
-🎭 Observation: “Dramas,” “International Movies,” and “Comedies” are among the most frequent genres.
+* Drama, Comedy, and Documentaries are among the most common genres.

-5️⃣ Top Countries Producing Content
-🌍 Observation: The United States, India, and the United Kingdom lead in content production on Netflix.
+* The data reveals Netflix’s focus on story-driven and reality-based content that appeals to a wide audience.

+📅 Monthly Trends
+* Most titles are added between July and December, indicating stronger content releases in the second half of the year, possibly aligned with holidays and festive seasons

 🛠️ Tools & Libraries Used